stipefrkovic/identity-document-classification-trainer/README.md

         ...
 ```

 Since the output dataset of the labelling application is in the Pascal VOC format, it first needs to be converted into the aforementioned image dataset format.
-This is done with a small Converter script which will get the Pascal VOC dataset in the `pascal_voc_dataset` directory and put the converted dataset in the `keras_image_dataset` directory.
-Once the dataset conversion is completed, the model will be trained.
+This is done with the `DatasetConverter` which will input the Pascal VOC dataset in the `pascal_voc_dataset` directory and output the converted dataset in the `keras_image_dataset` directory.
+Once the dataset conversion is completed, the dataset will be loaded and split with the `DatasetLoader` and model will be built, trained, evaluated, and saved with the `ModelTrainer`.
 From out testing, with a dataset of 50 documents the whole process takes around 10 minutes on a business laptop.
 As expected, the duration of the process will increase with an increase in the number of documents in the dataset.
 Once the training is completed, the model will be saved in the `model_export/effnet` directory.

 ## Setting up